darkeris345/Deployment-of-project/README.md

-echo "# Winter Project: KOUDERIAI API Website
+# Winter Project: KOUDERIAI API Website

 Welcome to the Winter Project by KOUDERIAI!
 This project is a collaborative effort by a group of students, creating a website for an imaginary company that provides APIs.
 The website is designed to be compatible with mobile, tablet, and desktop devices.